 Children in Wales has produced a suite of guides for schools and settings covering key aspects in addressing the cost of the school day, including understanding the causes and impact of living in poverty, food and hunger, and school uniforms.

-Schools and settings should be mindful when setting their uniform policy for the 2020/21 academic year as many disadvantaged families may not be able to afford additional items of clothing.
-Further guidance on school uniform is provided in the Operational guidance for schools and settings from the autumn term and in the Statutory guidance for school governing bodies on school uniform and appearance policies.
+Schools and settings should be mindful when setting their uniform policy for the 2020 to 2021 academic year as many disadvantaged families may not be able to afford additional items of clothing.
+Further guidance on school uniform is provided in the Operational guidance for schools and settings and in the Statutory guidance for school governing bodies on school uniform and appearance policies.

 The Children’s Commissioner for Wales’ resources are a tool for learners, staff and governors of schools and settings to map the costs that might be difficult for children and families to afford – both over the course of the school day and over the school year.
 The resources can support schools and settings to find practical solutions to reduce the cost of the school day.